-Situated along Laguna Canyon road there are several other parking lots that have trails into the Laguna Coast Wilderness Park.
+Situated along Laguna Canyon road several other parking lots have trails into the Laguna Coast Wilderness Park.

 Parking areas are located at Willow Canyon on Laguna Canyon Road, just south of El Toro Road, James Dilley Preserve on Laguna Canyon Road, just north of the 73 toll road.

 You can also reach the wilderness park from Laguna Heights, Aliso & Wood Canyons Wilderness Park at Top of the World neighborhood and Ridge Park in Newport Coast.